FTP vs SFTP vs SCP vs SSH: Which One to Use?

-A very simple guide to connecting remote servers
+Easy guide to connect to remote servers

 FTP/SFTP

-To connect a remote server in SFTP:
+To connect to a remote server using SFTP:

 sftp username@server